DavidConsidine/KrazyKarts/README.md

 ### KK02: Understanding Forces and Movement ###

-+ REvision of forces in physics.
++ Revision of forces in physics.
 + Calculating movement from force.
 + Providing the driving force.

+### KK03: Blocking Movement Without Physics ###

++ Setting up the collision volumes.
++ Sweeping with 'AddActorWorldOffset'.
++ Resetting velocity on collision.
++ Refactoring the 'Tick' function.